Plan II Essay Information:

 Requirements, Guidelines and Prompts for Freshman Applicants

 The essays you submit will make a BIG difference in whether or not you are admitted to Plan II.
+The essays themselves are worth 40% of your admissions score, and will be factored into the 20% Plan II subjective fit as well.
 Plan II must often deny admissions to applicants with excellent grades and test scores who submit mediocre essays.
 A great essay can sweep us off our feet and perhaps make up for somewhat lower scores or relatively lackluster grades.

 What NOT to Do

 Then, even if you pay close attention to the rules of grammar and punctuation and organize your words into five neat paragraphs, you will have created a generic and boring piece of writing.
 Although such an essay may be error free, it will not enhance your application.
 There will be nothing that gives the reader a sense of who you are, what you stand for or what you can do.
-Remember, we will read somewhere in the neighborhood of 2,600 essays; you don't want your essays to get lost in the crowd.
+Remember, we will read thousands of essays; you don't want your essays to get lost in the crowd.

 What do we want?

 Please do not submit your essays on paper rather than electronically to subvert the space limit of the on-line system.
-A five page essay will not help your chances of admission unless it's the very best essay any of us has seen in at least ten years.
-(It won't be.)
+A five page essay will not help your chances of admission.

 Take your time, but beware over-editing